There are literally too many awesome things to do in Bocas del Toro to list. But we tried anyway.

 Thirsty for some damn good beer?
 Bocas Brewery is right outside of Bocas Town and serves up cold delicious brews on tap.

 Just what the doctor ordered if you have been on the road for awhile and are craving a freshly brewed beverage.
 Order up a plate of empanadas and wash them down with the yummy Pale Ale or the Ginger beer and kick back on their sea side patio.
+This was one of our favorite things to do in Bocas during the afternoons, and we think you guys will enjoy it as well!

 So there you have it guys, our guide of things to do in Bocas del Toro without blowing your budget.
 Please let us know if you think we missed something!
 As always, safe travels and we hope to see you on the road!